fleetdm/fleet/proposals/apple-mdm/mdmcert.download-analysis.md

 </plist>
 ```

-First certificate is of the form:
+The first certificate is of the form:
 ```
 Certificate:
 [...]